- Easy to Play

 No Parallel Coding Required

 Cores and hypercores mean almost the same thing: both refer to using multiple physical or logical processors on the same silicon chip to give the power of multiple computers within one chip.
 Cores usually means extra silicon circuitry, multiple copies of a processing unit.
 Hypercores is an Intel word for hyperthreading that gives a similar effect by leveraging idle circuitry to provide the horsepower of extra processors.
 20 hypercores are not as powerful as 20 physical cores, but they can be close enough to count them the same.
-Windows Resource Manager counts them the same when it reports the number of CPUs in your system.
-Some chip vendors prefer the terms cores and threads to avoid using Intel's proprietary word.
-No worries - Manifold can use them all for true multicore parallelism.
+Windows counts them the same when it reports the number of CPUs in your system.
+Some chip vendors prefers the word threads to avoid using Intel's proprietary word.
+Microsoft's Task Manager uses the term logical processors to refer to what everbody else calls threads or hypercores.
+No worries - Whether you call them hypercores, threads, or logical processors, Manifold can use them all for true manycore parallelism.

 When "Multi Core" Means "One Core"